shevelevbv/RSS_Projects0/README.md

-# shevelevbv-JSFEPRESCHOOL
+# GitHub pages branch
-Private repository for @shevelevbv
+This branch is used for deploying the projects created in the RSS_Projects0 repository via GitHub.